Complex post-traumatic stress disorder: Neuroscientific and trauma-informed interventions

-Use of evidence-based PTSD treatment
+Evidence-based PTSD treatment

 Cognitive behavioral therapy, prolonged exposure therapy and dialectical behavioral therapy are well established forms of evidence-based intervention.
 These treatments are approved and endorsed by the American Psychiatric Association, the American Psychological Association and the Veteran's Administration.
-There is a question as to whether these PTSD treatments can also treat CPTSD.
-Given that the ICD-11 CPTSD diagnosis is relatively young, it will be years before this is adequately studied.
-However, some preliminary studies have examined whether PTSD treatments work equally well in those with PTSD or CPTSD.
+There is a question as to whether these PTSD treatments can also treat C-PTSD.
+Given that the ICD-11 C-PTSD diagnosis is relatively young, it will be years before this is adequately studied.
+However, some preliminary studies have examined whether PTSD treatments work equally well in those with PTSD or C-PTSD.
 Two different studies of phase-based PTSD treatment found that both standard PTSD treatment and phased treatment worked equally well whether participants had a diagnosis of PTSD or CPTSD (per the ITQ).
-Another study of an existing European intensive trauma treatment combining Prolonged Exposure and EMDR found that people with PTSD and CPTSD had comparable decreases in PTSD and CPTSD (though they had more severe PTSD at baseline).
+Another study of an existing European intensive trauma treatment combining Prolonged Exposure and EMDR found that people with PTSD and C-PTSD had comparable decreases in PTSD and C-PTSD (though they had more severe PTSD at baseline).

 One of the current challenges faced by many survivors of complex trauma (or developmental trauma disorder) is support for treatment since many of the current therapies are relatively expensive and not all forms of therapy or intervention are reimbursed by insurance companies who use evidence-based practice as a criterion for reimbursement.